qtlHD/qtlHD/doc/programming_tutorial.md

 relates them to the actual genotype.
 So A would be 0,0 (the genotype of father and mother is 0), B is 1,1, H is 1,0 (or 0,1), HorA is an observed genotype, which can be either H or B at the marker location.
 Obviously you can define your own symbols.
-Often C is chosen for HorA, and D for HorB.
+Often C is chosen for HorB, and D for HorA.
 Any symbol (a string of text) can be mapped against a list of allowed genotypes.
 In the future we may even support polyploidity.